Gisborne

 Gisborne shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational qualifications in Gisborne trail regional benchmarks; 29.1% of residents aged 15+ hold university degrees compared to 37.0% in Greater Melbourne.
-This gap highlights potential for educational development and skills enhancement.
-Bachelor degrees lead at 18.9%, followed by postgraduate qualifications (5.5%) and graduate diplomas (4.7%).
-Trade and technical skills feature prominently, with 36.7% of residents aged 15+ holding vocational credentials – advanced diplomas (13.2%) and certificates (23.5%).
+Educational qualifications in Gisborne trail regional benchmarks; as of 2018, 29.1% of residents aged 15+ held university degrees compared to 37.0% in Greater Melbourne.
+Bachelor degrees were the most common at 18.9%, followed by postgraduate qualifications (5.5%) and graduate diplomas (4.7%).
+Trade and technical skills featured prominently with 36.7% of residents aged 15+ holding vocational credentials; advanced diplomas accounted for 13.2% while certificates made up 23.5%.
+Educational participation was notably high, with 32.6% of residents currently enrolled in formal education as of the 2018 census.

-Educational participation is notably high; 32.6% of residents are currently enrolled in formal education.
-This includes 12.5% in primary education, 9.6% in secondary education, and 4.4% pursuing tertiary education.
+This included 12.5% in primary education, 9.6% in secondary education, and 4.4% pursuing tertiary education.

 Frequently Asked Questions - Education